Shelob9/headless-mode/README.md

 A helper plugin for putting WordPress in "headless mode".
 Designed for when WordPress is the CMS for a headless/ decoupled WordPress site.

 ## What This Plugin Does
-This plugin blocks all requests to a WordPress site accept for:
+This plugin blocks all requests to a WordPress site except for:

 * wp-admin
 * The WordPress REST API